-Current WSU students and students transferring directly into the BSW program from another institution (meaning no credits completed at WSU) must apply by:
+For priority consideration, applicants who are transferring directly into the BSW program from another institution (meaning no credits taken at WSU) must submit complete BSW Program applications by:

-• Fall semester start: third Tuesday in February by 3:30pm.

-• Spring semester start: first Tuesday in October by 3:30pm.
+- Fall Start: Third Tuesday in February by 3:30 pm - Spring Start: First Tuesday in October by 3:30 pm

-Secondary Consideration (if space is available)

-If our programs can accept more students, rolling admissions for students transferring directly into the BSW program from another institution will be considered only until:
+If the BSW program can accept more students, applicants transferring directly into the BSW program from another institution (meaning no credits taken at WSU) must submit completed BSW Program applications for secondary consideration by:

-- Fall semester start: third Tuesday in April by 3:30pm. - Spring semester start: second Tuesday in November by 3:30pm.
+- Fall Start: Third Tuesday in April by 3:30pm. - Spring Start: Second Tuesday in November by 3:30pm.